canjs/can-route/can-route.md

 ```

 If no routes are added, or no route is matched,
-can-route's data is updated with the [can-route.deparam deparamed]
+can-route’s data is updated with the [can-route.deparam deparamed]
 hash.

 ```js